September 10 - 10:00

 Result of the Traffic Signal and All-Way Stop Control Warrant Review in Consideration to Rural Context

-File No. ACS2025-PWD-ARAC-0001 - West Carleton-March (Ward 5); Orléans South-Navan (Ward 19); Osgood (Ward 20); Rideau-Jock (Ward 21); Riverside South-Findlay Creek (Ward 22) Committee Recommendation(s), as amended That Council: Receive for information enhancements made under delegated authority to the signal warrant review process as described in this report; Approve the new warrant criteria associated with the implementation of all way stop control (AWSC) on rural collectors as described i... (cont)
+File No. ACS2025-PWD-ARAC-0001 - West Carleton-March (Ward 5); Orléans South-Navan (Ward 19); Osgoode (Ward 20); Rideau-Jock (Ward 21); Riverside South-Findlay Creek (Ward 22) Committee Recommendation(s), as amended That Council: Receive for information enhancements made under delegated authority to the signal warrant review process as described in this report; Approve the new warrant criteria associated with the implementation of all way stop control (AWSC) on rural collectors as described in this re-port; Approve that a traffic control signal be approved for installation at the intersection of Perth (Street) and Shea (Road); Direct staff to undertake the design required to support the removal of the Intersection Pedestrian Signal (IPS) at Perth near Gamble (Drive) and the addition of a traffic control signal at Perth and Shea along such a timeline as to permit construction as soon as possible; and Direct staff to include the detailed design and construction of this traffic control signal for Council’s consideration as part of the 2026 Capital Budget, Intersection Control Measures Program (100% funded through Development Charges).

 McIntyre-Scobie Municipal Drain – Appointment of Engineer